tyayers/svont-cms/README.md

 Many frameworks were tested for this project, including solid, react, preact, vue, etc...
 You can find the tests in the clients/test-clients directory, but long-story-short svelte won out on capabilities, size & speed (preact was the other finalist).
 A blog article is coming with more detailed results of the comparison.

+The components used were developed in this [separate component project](https://github.com/tyayers/svelte-content-widgets), also showing how amazingly portable Svelte components are.

 ## Which use-cases is Svont good for?

 Svont is ideal for use-cases such as: